ethanokamura/perfectline/src/content/cpp-101/pointers.md

 course: cpp-101
 order: 13
 ---
 In this section, we are finally covering the topic of pointers!
 Pointers are everywhere, in some ways, everything boils down to being a pointer.
 Pointers are often thought of as one of the most challenging topics to cover in C++.
-Though, in the right hands, they are really not so complicated.
+Though, in the right hands, they are not so complicated.

 Pointers are a fundamental concept in programming, especially in languages like C and C++.
 They allow you to directly interact with memory locations.
 Here's a simple explanation:
 Memory Address: Every piece of data in a computer's memory has a unique address.
 Think of it like a house number on a street.